 - While fishing or while on the water, trout, salmon, muskellunge, and catfish must be transported with head and tails intact. - While transporting fish on land, 1) rainbow, brown and brook trout, and splake must be transported with head and tail intact; and 2) salmon, lake trout, and walleye may be filleted but must retain a 1-inch square patch of skin with scales.
-See pages 33-34 for additional general information on transporting fish. - Rough fish or other species not named in the Lake Superior (page 26) section are subject to inland regulations.
+See pages 41-42 for additional general information on transporting fish. - Native rough fish or other species not named in the Lake Superior (page 36) section are subject to inland regulations.